yahoo/AppDevKit/README.md

 ### License

-This software is free to use under the Yahoo!
-Inc. BSD license.
+This software is free to use under the BSD open source license.
 See the [LICENSE] for license text and copyright information.

 [LICENSE]: https://github.com/yahoo/AppDevKit/blob/master/LICENSE.md